WilmerU7899/sno/prevention.md

 3. Stay active
 * Physical Activity for Adults
         * For good health: 2.5 hours a week of moderate activity (brisk walking, slow bike riding) or 1.25 hours a week of vigorous activity (running, fast bike riding)
         * For weight control: 1 hour a day of moderate to vigorous activity.
 This activity can be pieced together from short bursts of 10 minutes or more.
 * Physical Activity for Children
         * At least 1 hour a day of moderate to vigorous physical activity each day, which can be pieced together from short bursts of 10 minutes or more.
         * Muscle-strengthening and bone-strengthening activities at least three days a week
 4. Limit Screen time
 * All adults:
         * Keep television or screen time to no more than two hours per day.
 * Parents:
         * Limit children screen time to two hours per day.
 Children under 2 years old should watch none.
 Make bedrooms television free.
 Turn off tv during meals.
 * School/ Caregivers:
         * Put in policies to limit screen time
 * Healthcare Providers
         * Ask parents about children screen time and counsel parents to limit them.
 Become an advocate for stricter restrictions on tv junk food advertisements.
 5. Sleep
 * Adults:
-    *7 to 8 hours a night
+        * 7 to 8 hours a night
 * Children:
         * 1-3 years old: 12 to 14 hours a night
         * 3-5 years old: 11 to 13 hours a night
         * 5-12 years old: 10 to 11 hours a night
         * Adolescents: 8.5 to 9.25 hours a night
 6. Good Start:
 * During pregnancy
         * Try to start pregnancy at a healthy weight.
         * Don’t smoke during pregnancy.
         * Aim for a reasonable weight gain during pregnancy.
         * Breastfeed (preferably without other liquids for 4 to 6 months and some -Breastfeeding for at least 12 months).
         * Ensure infants get adequate sleep during the first few years of life.
         * Help children gain weight at a healthy rate (discuss at doctor’s visits).
-7.Relax
+7. Relax:
 * Finding the best way for you to cope with stress is one of the best ways to maintain health.
 By doing physical activity regularly along with breathing exercises can be beneficial.

 <hr class="major" />